shdrn2402/Eight-week-SQL-challenge/Case Study #3-Foodie-Fi/README.md

 ### Case Study Questions & Solutions
 #### A. Customer Journey
-**1. Based off the 8 sample customers provided in the sample from the subscriptions table, write a brief description about each customer’s onboarding journey.**
+**1. Based off the subscriptions table, write a brief description about each customer’s onboarding journey.**

 *query:*